junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### draft notes

+> S04E17 ghost case P. T. Sandover (died 1916), 3 weeks in
+>
+> Cas can leave apartment but has to be close to Dean, Cas go to office with Dean
+>
-add an accident where Dean accidentally hits ghost Cas with something iron (an iron pan? kitchen cooking time? during the fight?), Cas moans & dissipates, Dean panics, rooms feels suddenly too quiet and too empty; Cas comes back the next day, unstable but there: "That was unpleasant"
+> Cas is there helping Dean figure out P. T. Sandover's case (direct lead with two employees dead) and save him from attack, ready to sacrifice for Dean, protect Dean, burn with Sandover together. but Dean burns the glove in time, kill the bad ghost, save Cas. but Dean thought Cas burns in the same fire (Cas moans & dissipates), Dean freaks out, in mourning mode for a bit (rooms feels suddenly too quiet and too empty), but Cas comes back the next day, unstable but there, "That was unpleasant"
+>
+> talk about how come Cas is still around, what unfinished business, reveals it's Dean, leading to Dean decides to resign

+after Dean manages Nick Vaught, Cas's initial unfinished business is finished, Dean/Cas ready to say goodbye, but Cas not disappear, instead, he's not bound by the apartment-only location, means he's not bound by that same old crime-related business, his unfinished business is something else now

+Cas now can follow Dean around but still can't get far away from him, suggesting that new unfinished business is tied to Dean

+Cas getting more physical too, able to do more things, finding lost items, taking phone call (Dean can call home now to talk with Cas, coworkers/Adler? think he's dating/having partner)

 ### Chapter 5